hannacodes/communi/README.md

 ![Accomplishments we made](/assets/Titles/Accomplishments.png)
 Going into this, we wanted to create both a figma prototype, and a live website.
 We managed to do both!
 Our web developer also is incredibly proud of some of the JavaScript that she managed to add into the document, as it allowed for more interactivity within the website itself.
+This was also her most intensive CSS project, and she learned a lot of CSS along the way.

 ![What we learned](/assets/Titles/WhatWeLearned.png)
 Our graphic designer learned how to use Figma to design and conceptulize a website.
 Her favorite part was learning how prototyping worked, and she especially enjoyed seeing the animations it created!
 She also learned how to communicate her vision with her partner.
+Our web developer learned more about JavaScript.
+She also discovered the nuances of CSS, and of course, learned about working with a designer.

 ![What's next for Com-muni](/assets/Titles/WhatsNext.png) As you can see from the figma prototype, we have big plans for Com-muni!
 In the future, we hope to successfully integrate the mail function, as well as the notifications onto the website, and of course, make the website actually functional.